surajkhan123/django-signals-and-python-classes-ans/README.md

 #This demonstrates that Django signals run synchronously by default, as the save() method waits for the signal to complete.

-#Question 2: Do Django signals run in the same thread as the caller?
+# Question 2: Do django signals run in the same thread as the caller?
 =>Answer:
 Yes, Django signals run in the same thread as the caller by default.

-#Code:
+# Code:
 import threading
 from django.db import models
 from django.dispatch import receiver